Previous Lectures and Mission Research Colloquia

 Dr. Tavassoli is a former Shi'ite Muslim from Iran.
 He received a Ph.D. in Islamic Studies from the University of Birmingham (UK).
 He is ordained in the Evangelical Church of Iran.
 Listen and discuss together with OMSC residents from around the world.

-Details: Sponsored by OMSC and held at Trinity Baptist Church, 630 State St., New Haven, CT.
+Sponsored by OMSC and held at Trinity Baptist Church, New Haven.

 Friday, November 9, 2012, 12:30 p.m. / Mission Research Colloquium